KoffyeC/KoffyeC/README.md

-Good morning/afternoon/evening.
-Thanks for stopping by!
+Good morning/afternoon/evening!
+Thanks for stopping by my page.